leo-holanda/leo-holanda/README.md

 ### :hammer_and_wrench: Familiar with
 - TypeScript
+- Python
 - Angular
-- Express and Node.js
+- Node.js, Express and Flask
-- MongoDB
+- MongoDB and PostgreSQL
+- AWS and GCP

 ### Find me